nufke/loxberrypwa/docs/JSON-data-model.md

   is_visible?: Boolean,               // make control invisible
   is_protected?: Boolean,             // passwd/PIN protected control (optional)
   order?: Number,                     // defines order in the App list (optional)
-  state: <state>                      // state of the control }
+  state: { ... }                      // state of the control (see below)
+}
 ```

 ### Control type and state

-The control `type` is a string which defines the style of the control and its associated button(s):
+The control key `type` is a string which defines the style of the control and its associated button(s):

 ```
 "dimmer"   // up/down (+/-) buttons